superrbstudio/gatsby-addons/src/utils/README.md

 ## [animate](./animate.ts)

-Allows the animation of any numeric value over a given duration, including [easing](./easing-functions.ts).
+Allows the animation of any numeric value over a given duration, including custom [easing](./easing-functions.ts).

 ### Usage